MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 You are going to become a Microsoft Technical Associate by gaining an industry recognised qualification.
 This course covers the content necessary to prepare for MTA 98-382: Introduction to JavaScript exam.
 You can check out the spec [here](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4tiyb).

-This course also serves as an good introduction to the JavaScript language, irrespective of whether you're taking an exam.

 # Course stucture

 **Week 1** - we focus on the "nuts and bolts" of the JavaScript language.
 Primitives, variables, functions, arrays, objects, conditionals, loops and more.

-**Week 2** - we look at the history of JavaScript before looking at the Document Object Model (DOM), events, interacting with user interfaces, forms, GET/POST, debugging and more.
+**Week 2** - we look at the Document Object Model (DOM), events, forms, GET/POST, debugging and more.

 # Lesson 1